Coronavirus digest: Don't ignore climate during pandemic, Steinmeier warns | DW | 25.10.2020

 Read more: Long COVID: Some coronavirus patients have recovered, but still aren't well

-The top aide to US Vice President Mike Pence has tested positive for coronavirus.
+In the United States, the top aide to Vice President Mike Pence has tested positive for coronavirus.
 A spokesman for the vice president said Pence and his wife had tested negative, though Pence's chief of staff, Marc Short, tested positive on Saturday.
-Pence is set to continue his campaign schedule, but as a "close contact" of an infected individual will be monitored for symptoms, per CDC guidelines for essential workers in the US.
+Pence is set to continue his campaign schedule, but as a "close contact" of an infected individual he will be monitored for symptoms, per CDC guidelines for essential workers in the US.

-Meanwhile, the top US infectious disease expert, Dr. Anthony Fauci, said it would not be clear whether a COVID-19 vaccine was safe and effective until early December and that widespread vaccination is unlikely until later next year.
+Meanwhile, the top US infectious disease expert, Dr. Anthony Fauci, said it would not be clear whether a COVID-19 vaccine was safe and effective until early December.
+He said that widespread vaccination is unlikely until later in 2021.

 "When you talk about vaccinating a substantial proportion of the population so that you can have a significant impact on the dynamics of the outbreak, that very likely will not be until the second or third quarter of the year," Fauci told the BBC.

-His remarks come as the US reported a record number of new coronavirus infections for the second day in a row, with nearly 89,000.
+His remarks come as the US reported a record number of new coronavirus infections for the second day in a row, with nearly 89,000 more people testing positive.

-China's western region of Xinjiang is closing schools for a week and conducting city-wide tests after discovering a case of COVID-19 in Kashgar.
+In China, the western region of Xinjiang is closing schools for a week and conducting citywide tests after discovering a case of COVID-19 in Kashgar.
 A 17-year-old girl tested positive for the virus on Saturday during a regular inspection but reported no symptoms.
 It's the first local infection on mainland China since October 14.

 Xinjiang authorities said close contacts of the infected person had been isolated and a nucleic acid test had been launched covering Kashgar's 700,000 inhabitants.
 More than 300,000 people had been tested by Sunday.

-Australia's Victoria state has held off on easing coronavirus restrictions in Melbourne after an outbreak in the north of the city.
-Victoria's premier, Daniel Andrews, said the state was awaiting the results of 3,000 people tested in Melbourne over the past 24 hours, describing it as a "cautious pause," but not a setback.
+Victoria state in Australia has held off on easing coronavirus restrictions in Melbourne after an outbreak in the north of the city.
+Victoria Premier Daniel Andrews said the state was awaiting the results of 3,000 people tested in Melbourne over the past 24 hours, describing it as a "cautious pause," but not a setback.
 He said authorities wanted to rule out the possibility of community transmission linked to the cluster.

 Melbourne has had restrictions limiting retail business in the city since early August, with 5 million people living under stay-at-home orders.
 Andrews warned the latest outbreak threatened to push the reopening date closer to November 1.
 "I know everyone will be disappointed we're not making that move today," he said.
 "I am too."